actionhero/actionhero/site/source/includes/docs/core/actions.md

 You can define `api.config.general.missingParamChecks = [null, '', undefined]` to choose explicitly how you want un-set params to be handled in your actions.
 For example, if you want to allow explicit `null` values in a JSON payload but not `undefined`, you can now opt-in to that behavior.
 This is what `action.inputs.x.required = true` will check against.

 Since all properties of an input are optional, the smallest possible definition of an input is: `name : {}`.
 However, you should usually specify that an input is required (or not), ie: `name: {required: false}`.

+The methods `default`, `formatter`, and `validator` have the api object set as `this` within their scopes.
+This means that you can define common formatters within middleware and reference them in each action.

 The methods are applied in this order: